opentensor/developer-docs/docs/subnets/consensus-based-weights.md

 ### What changed with this feature

 Without the consensus-based weights feature, the $\alpha$ in the above equation is set to `0.9`.
 With the consensus-based weights feature, this $\alpha$ value is made into a variable.
 An optimium value for the variable $\alpha$ is determined based on the current consensus in a given subnet.
+Hence this feature is called **consensus-based weights**.

 Using the new subnet hyperparameters that are described below, a subnet owner should experiment and discover the optimum $\alpha$ for their subnet.